Litmaps

 In short

-Litmaps — Visual literature review tool for academic paper discovery.
-Best for PhD students conducting literature reviews, Postdocs mapping research landscapes, Early-career researchers needing orientation.
+Litmaps — Visual literature review tool for mapping academic papers via citation networks.
+Best for PhD students conducting literature reviews, Postdocs mapping research landscapes, Early-career researchers needing orientation in a field.
 Free to start; paid plans from $10/mo.

 What's new in Litmaps